 On 30 October 2019, the Reserve Bank informed Westpac New Zealand that it had accepted the submission and measures undertaken by Westpac New Zealand to achieve satisfactory compliance with BS2B, and that Westpac New Zealand would retain its accreditation to use internal models for credit risk in the calculation of its regulatory capital requirements.
-It also advised Westpac New Zealand that, with effect from 31 December 2019, the Reserve Bank will remove the requirement imposed on Westpac New Zealand since 31 December 2017 to maintain minimum regulatory capital ratios which are two percentage points higher than the ratios applying to other locally incorporated banks.
+With effect from 31 December 2019, the Reserve Bank removed the requirement imposed on Westpac New Zealand since 31 December 2017 to maintain minimum regulatory capital ratios which were two percentage points higher than the ratios applying to other locally incorporated banks.

 Westpac New Zealand has disclosed non-compliance with BS2B (compliance with which is a condition of registration for Westpac New Zealand) in its disclosure statements since September 2016.
-In particular, Westpac New Zealand has disclosed that when calculating LVRs for less than one percent of its residential mortgages by loan value, Westpac New Zealand uses total committed exposure rather than EAD for capital adequacy purposes and for less than 5% of accounts by number, it uses an updated valuation of the security value and not the origination value.
+In particular, Westpac New Zealand has disclosed that when calculating LVRs for less than one percent of its residential mortgages by loan value, Westpac New Zealand uses total committed exposure rather than exposure at default for capital adequacy purposes and for less than 5% of accounts by number, it uses an updated valuation of the security value and not the origination value.
 These limitations on Westpac New Zealand's LVR calculations are reflected in the LVR values disclosed by the NZ Banking Group in Note iv. of the Registered bank disclosures.

-Westpac New Zealand has also disclosed non-compliance with its condition of registration 25 relating to the Reserve Bank's BS11: Outsourcing Policy in its disclosure statement for the year ended 30 September 2019.
+Westpac New Zealand has also disclosed in its disclosure statement for the year ended 30 September 2020 non-compliance with: